 You are able to add funds to all meal plans by cash, check or credit card in person at the Meal Plan Office or the Bursar’s Office in the Administration building.
 At campusdining.org you may add funds by credit card and they will be added instantly to your meal plan 24 hours a day, 7 days a week.
 You may also add funds by credit card over the phone with the Bursar by calling (631) 632-9316.
 For more information on campus dining services, please click here.

-The Academic & Pre-Professional Advising Center provides overall communication to Stony Brook undergraduates about academic advising.
-The University Counseling Center services are free, confidential, and available to currently enrolled students taking at least six credit hours.
+The Academic and Transfer Advising Services provides overall communication to Stony Brook undergraduates about academic advising and the evaluation of transfer credits for general education requirements.
+Counseling and Psychological Services (CAPS) offers free and confidential services available to currently enrolled students taking at least six credit hours.
+Included are crisis intervention, brief counseling for individuals, couples, and groups; consultation to students, faculty, staff, friends, and parents; assistance with referrals to community resources.
 Disability Support Services (DSS) assists students and employees with disabilities in accessing the many resources of the University.
 Individuals with visual, mobility and hearing impairment as well as those with hidden disabilities such as chronic medical conditions, psychological, and learning disabilities are invited to make use of the services and equipment available.
 For more information, please click here.